First published in September 2010

 If the inquiry had found “a single case of a conspiracy to affect the outcome of a Congressional election or a statewide election, that would be significant,” Richard L. Hasen from the Loyola Law School told the New York Times.
 “But what we see is isolated, small-scale activities that often have not shown any kind of criminal intent.”

 This doesn’t mean that there aren’t dubious practices affecting the outcomes of elections in the United States.
 But they are usually perpetrated by political parties, state and county governments, and associated organisations.
-As well as boundary rigging and other sharp practices, polling booths have in some cases been sited in such a way as to discourage certain classes of voters from casting their vote.
+As well as boundary rigging and other sharp practices, polling booths have in some cases been sited in such a way as to discourage certain groups of voters from casting their vote.
 In other cases curiously timed roadworks, suspiciously long queues and on-the-spot challenges to individuals’ right to vote have acted as strong disincentives.

-ALTHOUGH Australia has among the best electoral administration machinery in the world – a national set of laws, free from political interference, run by the highly respected Australian Electoral Commission – we haven’t been immune to allegations that our system is vulnerable to fraudsters.
+Although Australia has among the best electoral administration machinery in the world – a national set of laws, free from political interference, run by the highly respected Australian Electoral Commission – we haven’t been immune to allegations that our system is vulnerable to fraudsters.
 But the quality of our system means that the evidence of fraud is even scarcer than it is in the United States.
 So scarce, in fact, that Curacao Fischer Catt often appears as the chief witness for the prosecution.

 Mr Catt’s occupation was given as “pest exterminator” on his voter registration form and, as his name suggests, he was indeed a cat.
 In 1990 his owner successfully enrolled him to vote in the seat of Macquarie, and he even received a letter from the local member welcoming him to the electorate.
 This prank was in no way an attempt to influence an election outcome.
 And more importantly, the fact that this new voter wasn’t a human was picked up after the welcoming letter was returned to the MP and the Electoral Commission investigated.
 Yet this case turns up again and again in parliamentary debates, quoted frequently by Coalition MPs in defence of the Howard government’s contentious 2006 electoral reforms and, more recently, to justify their opposition to Labor’s attempts to increase the proportion of people who are enrolled.

 Another, more serious, case of fraud involved not a state or federal election but three attempts to influence Labor Party preselection ballots in Queensland.
-Only party members who were on the electoral roll for the division could vote in the ballot, so a number of people had fraudulently claimed to be living in Herbert in order to support their preferred candidate.
+Only party members who were on the electoral roll for the division could vote in the ballot, so a number of people fraudulently claimed to be living in Herbert in order to support their preferred candidate.
 The Electoral Commission staff processing their enrolment forms noted some irregularities and turned the evidence over to the federal police.
 Prosecutions were eventually made under the Crimes Act.

-One of the three accused Labor Party members then alleged that electoral fraud was widespread in Queensland, and an inquiry was held to probe four Labor preselection ballots and one parliamentary by-election.
+One of the three accused Labor members alleged that electoral fraud was widespread in Queensland, and an inquiry was held to probe four preselection ballots and one parliamentary by-election.
 “The information gathered during the inquiry clearly established that the practice of making consensual false enrolments to bolster the chances of specific candidates in preselections was regarded by some party members as a legitimate campaign tactic,” the inquiry concluded.
 “No evidence, however, was revealed indicating that the tactic had been generally used to influence the outcome of public elections.”

-The next big battle over electoral laws in Australia will be about automatic enrolment.
+The next big battle over electoral laws in Australia will be about what’s called “direct enrolment.”
 Currently, the Australian Electoral Commission can use the information it receives from various government agencies – Australia Post and Centrelink, for example – to strike people off the roll or to initiate a letter seeking an enrolment or a change of details.
 It can’t use that information, no matter how reliable, to enrol a voter or change details itself.
 In other words, it’s easier for the commission to remove people from the roll than to add them.
 As a result, an estimated 1.4 million eligible adults were missing from the roll when Australia voted on 21 August.

 The NSW parliament (with all-party support) and the Victorian parliament have already passed legislation enabling their state electoral commissions to automatically enrol eligible individuals who come to their attention via information provided by government agencies.
 The commissions then send out a letter giving the voter the option of disputing or modifying the enrolment.
 It sounds simple, but the federal Coalition has already said it will oppose any attempt to introduce automatic enrolment federally.